 Best smart and emergency watch for seniors

-Most seniors aren’t interested in high tech gadgets like premium smart watches but if you happen to be one that is, our recommendation would be the Apple Watch, series 4.
+Most seniors aren’t interested in high-tech gadgets like premium smart watches but if you happen to be one that is, my recommendation would be the Apple Watch, series 4.
 If you like high-end technology and have the wealth to buy the latest gadgets, you likely already own an Apple smartphone.

 The Apple Watch is a state-of-the-art smartwatch that comes with a special feature that can be life-saving for seniors.
 If the user of the watch fall, the sensors of the watch will pick this up and a message on the watch will prompt the user to select “Emergency SOS” or “I fell, but I’m OK”, if the user doesn’t move in a minute, a call is automatically sent to emergency responders and emergency contact with location information.
 Definitely a neat and potentially life-saving function for technology-savvy seniors.